NEW IN 4D V14

 4D Mobile, new for 4D v14, is a means of getting your 4D applications and their data to the Web and mobile devices more easily and functionally than ever before.
 It provides a transparent bridge to 4D’s Wakanda platform for professional Web applications.
 Your 4D application’s data can be made available (and manipulable) at a basic level via browser with no additional programming necessary, but with plenty of room to go further.

 With 4D Mobile, a Wakanda app has selective access to all of your 4D application’s tables, data and methods, in order to replicate functionality from any modern browser – whether on desktop, tablet or mobile – from any 4D source.

-To make your 4D v14 application compatible with 4D Mobile, all it takes is a simple checkbox in the Web Server Configuration of your Database settings, which allows 4D’s Web server to take REST requests.
+To make your 4D v14 application compatible with 4D Mobile, all it takes is a simple checkbox in the Web Server Configuration of your Database settings, which allows 4D’s HTTP server to take REST requests.

 Of course, mobile applications – particularly data-intensive ones – have particular requirements like multi-user access and optimistic concurrency control.
 4D Mobile supports these, naturally.

 Furthermore, Wakanda applications connected to 4D via 4D Mobile can even be hosted on the cloud for high availability and scalability.